 To volunteer for any of these committees, contact the IOHA at email@example.com

-Key partners in this continuing important work include:
+Key partners in this revived effort include:

 Idaho Chapter of the American Pediatric Dentists

 For more information, contact the IOHA at firstname.lastname@example.org

 In 2013, the Idaho Oral Health Alliance acknowledged a need to reduce Early Childhood Caries in Idaho children from age 0 to 3 years old and adopted a multi-year initiative to address this issue.
 Between 2013 and 2017, the main objective was creating early childhood prevention activities in Idaho that were focused, strengthened, and accelerated through successful partnerships.
 While the initial Healthy Me is Cavity-Free Collaborative was disbanded in early 2017, support for the prevention of caries for children ages 0-3 continued.
 During the four-year effort, the IOHA created the Healthy Me is Cavity-Free Collaborative.
 By 2015, 26 organizational partners were working together to find a multi-faceted approach to addressing the issues of dental disease in young children, specifically cavities or caries.
 Led by the IOHA, this group of dedicated volunteers from organizations like Head Start, Delta Dental of Idaho, Idaho STARS, United Way, the Idaho Chapter of the American Academy of Pediatrics, and representatives from Idaho Medicaid/Idaho Smiles worked together to accomplish the following: